- World Languages and Cultures

 Yaye Gueye is from Senegal, but she was born in New York.
-Her life has taken me all over the world, which has shaped her greatly as an individual.
+Life has taken her all over the world, which has shaped her greatly as an individual.
 Yaye speaks French and Wolof.
 Even though she was born in NY, she returned to Senegal about two months later to learn about her culture, to be with family and to go to school.
 She enjoys cooking, something she shares with her mom.
 After earning her Secondary School diploma she went to Paris for high school.
-She traveled back to the U.S to continue my studies in Finance and plans to stay here.
+She traveled back to the U.S. to continue her studies in Finance and plans to stay here.

 Support Our Program